Ex-NFL Player Brandon Browner Charged with Attempted Murder, More

 Ex-NFL Player Brandon Browner Charged with Attempted Murder, MoreJuly 10, 2018

-Former NFL defensive back Brandon Browner was charged with attempted murder along with five other charges on Tuesday.
+Former NFL defensive back Brandon Browner was charged with attempted murder along with five other charges Tuesday.

-Ian Rapoport of NFL.com shared a press release from the La Verne Police Department which announced Browner was charged with four felonies and two misdemeanors:
+Ian Rapoport of NFL.com shared a press release from the La Verne Police Department in La Verne, California, which stated Browner was charged with four felonies and two misdemeanors:

 Ian Rapoport @RapSheet